Frequently Asked Questions

 Yes.
 Information Sessions introduce prospective students to detailed information about Georgetown’s MBA Evening Program from administrators, faculty, and current students.
 They also provide a forum in which to ask questions and meet people who are knowledgeable about the program.
 Most MBA Evening Program Information Sessions run approximately 90 minutes.
 Prospective students who register for and attend an Information Session will receive an application fee discount upon submitting their application.

 Do the MBA Evening Program and the MBA Full-time Program offer the same curriculum and degree?

 Yes.
 The same faculty cover the same academic content.
 Students in the MBA Evening Program receive an identical degree to students in the MBA Full-time Program.

 Georgetown’s MBA Evening Program is designed for working professionals who will continue their employment while earning their degree over the course of three years instead of two.

 Should a prospective applicant take classes in preparation for the program?

 Applicants to Georgetown’s MBA Evening Program are expected to demonstrate the ability to succeed in quantitative coursework.
 Applicants may enroll in community or local college courses if extra preparation is needed.
 It is up to the applicant to demonstrate potential for quantitative success.

 How do students get to class?

-The Georgetown University Transportation System shuttle bus (GUTS Bus) operates between the campus and Metro stops at Dupont Circle and Rosslyn.
+For students in the main campus cohort, the Georgetown University Transportation System (GUTS) shuttle bus operates between the campus and Metro stops at Dupont Circle and Rosslyn.
 Students driving to campus may use the Southwest Garage (#41 on map) on campus which is accessible via Canal Road.
-The garage costs $3 after 5 P.M. and is a very short walk away from the Rafik B. Hariri Building .
+The garage costs $3 after 5 p.m. and is a short walk away from the Rafik B. Hariri Building.
 Street parking around campus is limited.